-I’m going out on a limb here and taking a slightly different approach to the subject of creatine and caffeine that most of my fitness peers aren’t going to say.
+I’m going out on a limb here and taking a slightly different approach to the subject of both which most of my fitness peers aren’t going to say.
 If you are wondering does creatine work, rest assured it does indeed but some things like caffeine might interfere with the full benefits.

-The majority either gets their information from two previous studies and will tell you to stop using caffeine if you want the full benefits derived from creatine.
-The other half will say it’s not a big deal, don’t worry about it, point out the flawed studies and tell you to keep at it.
+The majority either get their information from two previous studies and will tell you to stop using caffeine if you want the full benefits derived from creatine.
+The other half will say it’s not a big deal, don’t worry about it, point out the flawed studies, and tell you to keep at it.

 My option, they are both right and they are both wrong.
 Here’s why.

-Would you believe some people avoid taking creatine because they drink coffee and believe the link between the two will make creatine less effective?
+Would you believe some people avoid taking creatine supplementation for a high-intensity workout because they drink coffee and believe the link between the two will make creatine less effective?

 The primary reason for using caffeine for training (the cup of coffee before your workout) is that may help somebody train harder if they don’t get as tired as fast.
 Caffeine delays fatigue which helps when you are doing things like lifting weights that tend to fatigue you.

-Two of the most prolific studies in 1996 and 2002 seemed to suggest the creatine was counteracted by caffeine.
-These 2 studies are where people get the idea that creatine and caffeine don’t mix.
+Two of the most prolific studies in 1996 and 2002 seemed to suggest that creatine was counteracted by caffeine.
+These 2 studies are where people get the idea that doesn’t mix.

-But if you read into the studies, it may have involved subjects that were going thru caffeine withdrawal symptoms.
+But if you read into the studies, they may have involved subjects that were going thru caffeine withdrawal symptoms.
 This would make the results unreliable.

-For anybody who is a consumer of coffee, if you quit taking it for a week, there’s things that happen in that week that make any conclusions suspect.
+For anybody who is a consumer of coffee, if you quit taking it for a week, there are things that happen in that week that make any conclusions suspect.

-But like any good scientist, they setup a new trial using the same high levels of caffeine.
-This new study showed that when using creatine supplementation by itself, strength in knee extension exercises increased by 10% but the gains were cancelled out by adding caffeine.
+But like any good scientist, they set up a new trial using the same high levels of caffeine.
+This new study showed that when using creatine pre-workout supplements by themselves, strength in knee extension exercises increased by 10% but the gains were canceled out by adding caffeine.
 They used 5mg per kg of body weight.

-The subjects consume caffeine at the same time of one of their 4 doses of creatine.
+The subjects consume caffeine at the same time as one of their 4 doses of creatine.